top of page

 A: When an individual is making the financial investment in their own coaching, every word said during the coaching engagement is treated confidentially.
 WineFlash Coaching will never share anything with any third party except as legally and ethically bound by the coaching agreement we sign (e.g., a person is planning to harm self or others).
 Coachees are free to share with others as they wish.

-Only the sponsoring organization can determine the value of coaching to them and to their employees through observation of their employees’ performance.
 WineFlash Coaching will always refrain from making recommendations about any person’s fitness for promotion, reassignment, disciplinary action, termination, or any other personnel action.

-As a member of the International Coaching Federation (ICF) and Center for Executive Coaching, I follow the ICF Code of Ethics.
+As a member of the International Coaching Federation (ICF) and Center for Executive Coaching (CEC), I follow the ICF Code of Ethics.
 This code includes rules on confidentiality, conflict of interests, transparency, and integrity.
 You can view the ICF code here.
 ICF has an ethics hotline that is available for you in the event you ever believe I have violated the code.

 Q. What investment is required to get started?